 Immerse yourself in the rich estate history

-Nearby the refurbished, century-old farmhouse stands a stately New England-style white barn that Doug erected for private special occasions.
+Adjacent to the refurbished, century-old farmhouse stands a stately New England-style white barn that Doug erected for private special occasions.

 Doug’s eclectic sense of style is especially evident in the tasting room, which stands at the edge of a park-like lawn dotted with large oak trees and picnic tables.
 The clean lines and smooth, steel-troweled walls of the snow-white structure creates a bold impact amid the rural setting.